Transit services in Scottsdale are provided by Scottsdale's trolley system and Valley Metro bus routes.

-Scottsdale has three trolley routes to help you get around town.
+Scottsdale has five trolley routes to help you get around town.
 Whether you're running errands, shopping or going to one of our premier special events, there's a trolley for you.
 Please visit the Scottsdale Trolley page.

 Reduced Bus Fare Card

 Cab Connection is a Scottsdale-funded program offering more flexibility and greater independence for many individuals.
 The program sends a number of vouchers per month to each participant.
 Each voucher helps purchase a one-way trip from the participant’s residence to one destination.
 Two vouchers are required for a round trip.
 The vouchers are subsidized by the city of Scottsdale and pay at the rate of 80 percent, up to a maximum of $10.
 The participant pays the remainder of the trip cost and any tip.
 Cab Connection, under special circumstances, is also available for those individuals with a temporary disability.

 To apply you must be a Scottsdale resident, age 65 or older, or if under age 65, be certified as disabled through the Valley Metro Mobility Center.

 This service (formerly known as East Valley Dial-A-Ride) provides two types of door-to-door, shared ride service for seniors and people with disabilities.
 Call 602-716-2200 (TTY 602-716-2118) for more information.